Mike Webster: College career

+Professional career

 Pittsburgh Steelers

-At 6-foot-1, 255 pounds, he was drafted in the fifth round of the 1974 NFL Draft by the Pittsburgh Steelers.
-Serving as a backup at center and guard for two years while being mentored by veteran center Ray Mansfield, Webster became the team's starting center in 1976, where he remained for 150 consecutive games.
-He was the Steelers' offensive captain for nine years.This ended in 1986 when he dislocated his elbow, causing him to sit out for four games.
-With the Steelers winning Super Bowl IX, X, XIII, and XIV, Webster and Terry Bradshaw form one of the best-known center–quarterback pairs in history.
+At 6 ft 1 in and 255 lbs, he was selected in the fifth round of the 1974 NFL draft by the Pittsburgh Steelers.
+Webster served as a backup at center and guard for two years while being mentored by veteran center Ray Mansfield.
+He became the team's starting center in 1976, where he remained for 150 consecutive games.
+He was the Steelers' offensive captain for nine years.
+That ended in 1986 when he dislocated his elbow, causing him to sit out for four games.
+The Steelers won Super Bowls IX, X, XIII, and XIV.
 Webster was honored as an All-Pro seven times and played in the Pro Bowl nine times.

-An avid weightlifter, Webster was known for playing with bare arms to keep opponents from grabbing his sleeves.
-Webster is also perhaps the best known of a long line of All-Pro centers for the Steelers.
-From 1964 to 2020, just five men started at that position: Mansfield, Webster, Dermontti Dawson, Jeff Hartings, and Maurkice Pouncey, with the only exceptions being injuries as well as a three year period between 2007 and 2009 when the center position alternated between journeymen Sean Mahan and Justin Hartwig.
-In his last year in Pittsburgh, Webster returned the favor by mentoring the then-rookie Dawson in the same manner Mansfield had mentored Webster earlier in his career.
+An avid weightlifter, Webster was known for playing with bare arms to keep opponents from grabbing his sleeves; as his techniques were primarily done to reduce holding calls, this eventually led to teams and athletic suppliers to gradually shorten the sleeves on football jerseys to the point that the sleeves were nonexistent and several teams jersey stripes (including the Steelers) no longer went around the sleeve and in many cases partially missing.
+This would eventually spread to all levels of football.

 Kansas City Chiefs

-Webster became a free agent following the 1988 season.
-He was signed by the Kansas City Chiefs, who initially made him an offensive line coach before allowing him to return as the starting center.
+Webster became a free agent after the 1988 season.
+He was signed by the Kansas City Chiefs, who initially made him an assistant offensive line coach before allowing him to return as the starting center.